Nyqusit/pong/README.md

 HOW TO PLAY:
--click the HTML file to launch the game in your defualt browser -z and a keys to control left player,/ and ; keys control right player
+-click the HTML file to launch the game in your defualt browser -"z" and "a" keys to control left player,"/" and ";" keys control right player